DATA SOVEREIGNTY

 Availability of External Data

-Because the sovereignty of native nations is compromised by their trust relationship with the United States Government then the United Government must be held accountable for its performance as trustee.
-To begin, we believe that accountability must include access to the data required to assess its performance.
-At its most basic, this must include regular access to data about the status of native lands, land appraisals and transactions, data on leases of native lands and resources held in trust by the federal government, rights-of-ways granted on native lands, data on the individual Indian money (IIM) accounts managed by the federal government, data on loans and loan guarantees made by the federal government that encumber native lands and assets, and data needed by tribes to assess the current and historical impacts of federal policies on Native Americans.
+Because the sovereignty of Native Nations is compromised by their trust relationship with the United States Government, the United Government must be held accountable for its performance as Trustee.
+To begin, we believe accountability must include access to the data required to assess its performance.
+At its most basic, this must include regular access to data about the status of Native lands, land appraisals and transactions, data on leases of Native lands and resources held in trust by the federal government, rights-of-ways granted on Native lands, data on the Individual Indian Money (IIM) accounts managed by the federal government, data on loans and loan guarantees made by the federal government that encumber Native lands and assets, and data needed by tribes to assess the current and historical impacts of federal policies on Native Americans.

-Lastly, we believe the U.S. Government has prevented the dissemination of data it collects (in whole, or in part) about Native Americans and their lands.
+Lastly, we believe the U.S. Government has prevented the dissemination of data it collects (in whole or in part) about Native Americans and their lands.
 We believe this has been done either to hide malfeasance or through a misguided sense of paternalism (i.e. to “protect” tribes from predatory corporations or other third parties) or a combination of both.
 We believe this “protection” has done more harm than good by hiding the reality about Native Americans and their lands.
-The fact is, powerful entities already have access to this data whereas the entities that need it most, tribes and native people, do not.
-In fact, the government relies on many for-profit contractor, like IHS Markit, to maintain and query their data.
-These companies are also in the business of providing data to private entities like oil, gas and mineral interests information regarding land ownership, right of ways, land valuations, land cover, soils, etc. That is why we feel it is important that government data, as long as it does not violate the Privacy Act of 1974, be made available to the people who need it most and to the public so it can be utilized, scrutinized and debated by the various stakeholders including researchers, journalists and the public at-large.
+Powerful entities already have access to this data, whereas the entities that need it most, tribes and Native people, do not.
+In fact, the government relies on many for-profit contractors, like IHS Markit, to maintain and query their data.
+These companies are also in the business of providing data to private entities like oil, gas, and mineral interests information regarding land ownership, right of ways, land valuations, land cover, soils, etc. That is why we feel it is important that government data, as long as it does not violate the Privacy Act of 1974, be made available to the people who need it most and to the public so it can be utilized, scrutinized, and debated by the various stakeholders including researchers, journalists and the public at-large.

-The NLIS project has demonstrated that, while not easy, it is possible to overcome external data obstacles by utilizing modern GIS technology and archival research.
-Extended research efforts are required to sort, process and analyze existing data into usable units.
+The NLAP has demonstrated that, while not easy, it is possible to overcome external data obstacles by utilizing modern GIS technology and archival research.
+Extended research efforts are required to sort, process, and analyze existing data into usable units.

-• How can we collect knowledge within traditional ways?
+• How can we collect knowledge in traditional ways?

 • How can it be translated and shared with other knowledge systems?

-The lack of data sovereignty on native land (Kukutai & Taylor, 2016) is nested in colonial power dynamics that result in epistemicide (De Sousa Santos, 2014; Grosfoguel, 2017), or the suppression of knowledge systems other than western-based science.
-Knowledge from indigenous cultural frameworks often remains unheard, due to several processes:
+The lack of data sovereignty on Native land (Kukutai & Taylor, 2016) is nested in colonial power dynamics that result in epistemicide (De Sousa Santos, 2014; Grosfoguel, 2017) or the suppression of knowledge systems other than Western-based science.
+Knowledge from Indigenous cultural frameworks often remains unheard of due to several processes:

 • Absence of formats recognized as legitimate forms of knowledge: much traditional knowledge used to be passed on informally and through oral storytelling

-• Use of methods and analyses types that downplay native understandings and the validity of their claims
+• Use of methods and analysis types that downplay Native understandings and the validity of their claims

 • Absence of most basic data to sustain land and food claims